Longfld/ASPNETCoreAngular4/README.md

 >tsc

-If you are not sure ore above does not work, try this:
+If you are not sure or above does not work, try this:
 > npm start  (this is for angular 2 compile)

 Finally start dotnet and browser http://localhost:5000